1. Accepting These Terms

-This document (the Direct Checkout Policy or the “Policy,” for short) sets out your rights and responsibilities when you use Direct Checkout on Etsy’s services (we’ll refer to our website, mobile apps and other services as our “Services”), so please read it carefully.
+This document (the Direct Checkout Policy or the “Policy,” for short) sets out your rights and responsibilities when you use Direct Checkout on Etsy’s services (we’ll refer to Etsy.com, EtsyStudio.com, and Etsy's mobile apps and other services as our “Services”), so please read it carefully.
 By using Direct Checkout, you’re agreeing to the Policy.

-The Policy is a legally binding contract between you and Etsy (actually, if you transact in United States Dollars, the contract is between you and Etsy, Inc.; if you transact in any other currency, the contract is between you and Etsy Ireland; but we’ll just refer to Etsy, Inc. and all of its subsidiaries collectively as “Etsy”).
+The Policy is a legally binding contract between you and Etsy (actually, if you transact in United States Dollars or Canadian Dollars, the contract is between you and Etsy, Inc.; if you transact in any other currency, the contract is between you and Etsy Ireland UC; but we’ll just refer to Etsy, Inc. and all of its subsidiaries collectively as “Etsy”).

 Direct Checkout is only available to sellers who are at least 18 years old who register and are approved for a Shop Payment Account with Etsy.

 Sellers may only use Direct Checkout for the sale of items listed on Etsy’s Services, and agree to ship sold items once a payment transaction is complete and reflected in their Shop Payment Account.
 Etsy reserves the right to terminate a seller’s access to Direct Checkout if the seller uses Direct Checkout in any other manner.

 Buyers may authorize a payment with any major credit or debit card accepted by Etsy, with Etsy Gift Cards, by certain bank transfer services, or through PayPal or Apple Pay.

 Etsy has engaged third-party service providers to perform many of the services related to payment processing, including card processing, currency exchange, identity verification, fraud analysis and regulatory compliance.